 Unbudgeted or exceeding original budget

-Any contracts requiring non-budgeted funding or funding greater than the budget amount originally approved for the project must be approved and signed by the Vice President of Business and Finance.
+Any contracts requiring non-budgeted funding or funding greater than the budget amount originally approved for the project must be approved and signed by the Vice President of Finance and Administration.

 The General Counsel must also review and approve any contracts;

 • Greater than $25,000

 • requiring performance or payment beyond an initial twelve (12) month term

 Management and Filing